Flexacoin Price Tops $0.0061 (FXC)

 Flexacoin Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Flexacoin directly using US dollars.
-Investors seeking to acquire Flexacoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Flexacoin using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Flexacoin directly using US dollars.
+Investors seeking to acquire Flexacoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Flexacoin using one of the exchanges listed above.

 Receive News & Updates for Flexacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Flexacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.